rodeso/ldts.pets/docs/README.md

 #### Consequences:
 We can treat all Pets as equals for most of the actions in the game, and group them in a simple Party object.
+It also allows for SOLID design as the Liskov Substitution Principle applies.
 ### Turn Based Game - Multiple Rounds
 #### Problem in Context: